Loops are an essential part of programming, and PowerShell is no exception. By using loops like for

 I don’t know about you, but that was enough loops to get my head spinning.

-PowerShell loops are handy, especially when dealing with repetitive tasks and extensive collections.
-If you want to get really advanced, you can play around with embedded loops and combine them with if statements.
+PowerShell loops are incredibly handy, especially when dealing with repetitive tasks or extensive collections.
+If you want to get really advanced, you can play around with embedded loops and combine them with if

 Once you get the hang of PowerShell loops, you can use that knowledge to build your own custom PowerShell scanners in PDQ Inventory.
 With PowerShell scanners, you can query your managed computers and return loads of valuable information.
 Try it out for yourself with a 14-day free trial.